-The problem is that the tensor powers of $\Delta_{S_0}$ have a WF set that at singular points contains the whole cotangent bundle \cite{DFloop,BDF}.
+The problem is that the pullback of a tensor power of $\Delta_{S_0}$ has a WF set that at singular points contains the whole cotangent bundle \cite{BDF,DFloop}.
 This means that the second order term of $\starz$ is only well defined on regular functionals.
 We can obtain a better behaved star product by a choice of $\bidis$ that has a smaller WF set.
-Specifically, we want it to be the half of $\WF(\Delta_{S_0}^+)$ with $k$ future-pointing, i.e., $k\in(\overline{V}_+)_x$.
-This is better, because sums of future-pointing vectors are always future-pointing, and do not give the entire cotangent space.
-This leaves room for $F^{(n)}$ and $G^{(n)}$ to have nontrivial WF sets but still give a well-defined star product of $F$ and $G$.